A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Introduction

-In this article, we propose a single index integrated species distribution model (siISDM) which more explicitly accounts for the concept of heterogeneous catch efficiency across surveys.
+In this article, we propose a new single index integrated species distribution model (siISDM) which aims to address the drawbacks mentioned above by constructing a model that more explicitly accounts for the heterogeneous catch efficiency across surveys, thus facilitating better interpretation and prediction.
 As the name suggests, the model works by constructing a single index, comprising fixed and random effects capturing environmental and habitat factors and residual spatial correlations, which represents a measure of the true species distribution.
-This single index is shared across all surveys.
-Differences in catch efficiency between surveys are then captured through survey-specific catch efficiency functions, which map the single index to the mean abundance from each survey.
-We constrain these catch efficiency functions to be monotonically increasing, to reflect the idea that if true abundance increases, the mean abundance in each survey should in general also increase.
-Otherwise, we estimate these functions in a relatively flexible manner e.g., we explore two methods to construct the catch efficiency functions based on a parametric four-parameter logistic function \citep{ratkowsky1986choosing}, or a semiparametric approach based on monotonic splines \citep{ramsay1988monotone}.
+Importantly, this single index is shared across all surveys.
+Differences in catch efficiency between surveys are then captured through so-called survey-specific catch efficiency functions (CEFs), which map the single index to the mean abundance from each survey.
+Ecologically, by explicitly constructing CEFs, the siISDM offers a novel understanding of the efficiency of different sampling gears, and how it varies as a result of underlying density.
+We constrain these CEFs to be monotonically increasing, to reflect the idea that if true abundance increases, the mean abundance in each survey should in general also increase.
+Otherwise, these functions are estimated in a relatively flexible manner e.g., via a parametric four-parameter logistic function \citep{ratkowsky1986choosing}, or a semiparametric approach based on monotonic splines \citep{ramsay1988monotone}.
 We estimate siISDMs using maximum likelihood estimation via Template Model Builder \citep[TMB,][]{osgood2023statistical}, which offers computationally scalable fitting courtesy of automatic differentiation techniques coupled with a Laplace approximation to approximate the marginal log-likelihood function.